Skip to main content

 Language: The national language of Spain is Castilian Spanish, but many regions have their own language.
 In the northeast region of Catalonia, Catalan is just as common as Spanish, and a similar dialect is spoken in Valencia.
 In the central part of the north coast, Basque (known locally as Euskera) is spoken.
 Galician (shaped by Celtic and Portuguese) is spoken in Galicia, in the northwest.
 There are many other regional languages, some of which—like Silbo Gomero, a whistled language from one of the Canary Islands—are nationally protected.

 Best way to get around: Trains are often the quickest way to travel between cities in Spain, but they can be expensive and infrequent, depending on where you’re going.
 Traveling by bus or car takes more time, but the trade-off is being able to detour to smaller towns and visit rural areas more easily.
 On our Spain tours, you get the best of both worlds with a private motor coach to take you directly to each destination.
-No need to stress over transportation timetables (or be confused by military time), we arrange all the on-tour traveling.
+No need to stress over transportation timetables—we’ll take care of all for you on tour!

 Phrases to know: